-G. We May Suspend or Terminate Your Membership
+H. We May Suspend or Terminate Your Membership or Rental Period

-We may immediately suspend or terminate your Membership for any reason, including but not limited to any of the following circumstances:
+We may immediately suspend or terminate your Membership or Rental Period for any reason, including but not limited to any of the following circumstances:

 - if you do not comply with any of the terms of this Agreement;

 - if you no longer meet any of the Eligibility Criteria (see Section IV(A)(1) (Eligibility));

 - if you do not inform us of any of the events described in Section IV(F) (Change in Status);

 - if you are involved in an accident as a driver and/or incur a driving infraction;

 - if you engage in activities or conduct or driving behavior that we, in our sole discretion, determine to be negligent, offensive, abusive or otherwise unacceptable;

 - if we experience any problems with your payment card or if you do not pay any amount owed to us when due as set forth in Section V(A) (Membership Fees and Rental Fees);